+The chart for suspected COVID has been removed.
+Dental professionals should only treat an active COVID patient in a life threatening emergency situation and with the highest level of PPE.

 Facility (Dental Clinic) will only treat suspected or confirmed COVID patients in the event of a life-threatening dental emergency and only if N95 is available.
 Treatment with tele dentistry and medications may be necessary in the event it is not a life-threatening dental emergency.